 The Dialogue By Inc42 And Microsoft

-In a bid to decode the next billion opportunities and enable startups to build the next wave of successful businesses, Inc42 in association with Microsoft will be hosting four-part video series of — ‘The Dialogue’ focussed on sectors, namely, agritech, healthtech, fintech, and horizontal SaaS.
+In a bid to decode the next billion opportunities and enable startups to build the next wave of successful businesses, Inc42 in association with Microsoft will be hosting two seasons of four-part video series of — ‘The Dialogue’ focussed on sectors, namely, agritech, healthtech, fintech, horizontal SaaS, logistics, retail tech, and business-to-developer (B2D) market.

 Through this partnership, we will not only cover the opportunities and challenges in the current market, but also the role of technology in managing operations in a crisis and the fundraising climate.
 An analysis by Inc42 Plus revealed that only 20% of the total startups in India are based out of Tier 2 and Tier 3 cities.
 The total funding in the period of 2014-Q1 2019 for Tier 2 startups was $1.3 Bn out of the $48.7 Bn raised by Indian startups combined.